 The important thing is to choose a subject that you actually care about, not just something you think will make you a lot of money quickly.
 Otherwise, you’ll find the business of promoting your site through through forums, blogs and social networking sites tough and boring work.

 Once you have an idea for a site the next step is to buy two inexpensive things – a domain name and web hosting.
 These are the only two things you need to buy to launch your website.

 Your domain name will be your unique address on the web – like google.com is for Google and facebook.com is for Facebook.
-The price of a new domain name varies but a .com address shouldn’t cost more than $15 a year.
-If you go to one of the big companies like GoDaddy you’ll find them at around $9.
+The price of a new domain name varies but a .com address shouldn’t cost more than a few dollars a year.
+I recommend GoDaddy– they’re among the cheapest out there and I’ve been very happy registering my domain there.

 If you need more help on this see our post on Buying a Domain Name.

 If you think of a domain name as like the physical address of a store, you can think of web hosting as the building the store is in.
 It’s where all of your website content is stored.

 There are lots of hosting companies to choose from some good, others best avoided.
 There’s a more detailed look at how to make a good choice in our guide to affordable web hosting but I’ll repeat my recommendation here for Media Temple who’ve provided me with the best hosting service I’ve used in fifteen years as a web publisher.